Sdalsosa/Headshot-Photography/README.md

 Before/After slider was modified from code created by [Lea Varou](https://lea.verou.me/2014/07/image-comparison-slider-with-pure-css/)

+Remove all animations, transitions and smooth scroll for those with animation options turned off on device taken from Kevin Powell.

 ## Developer

 * Alan Egan - Junior Software Developer at Code Institue